Nick Thomas-Symonds: Shadow International Trade Secretary

 In the November 2021 shadow cabinet reshuffle, he was demoted to Shadow Secretary of State for International Trade.

 Thomas-Symonds said it was "crucial that human rights, women's rights and workers' rights are embedded" in the UK trade negotiations.
 "When negotiating for new opportunities in exchange for our access to our markets, we must seek to promote high standards."
 Thomas-Symonds urged action in trade deals to tackle climate change and criticised the UK Government for failing to include an explicit commitment to limiting global warming to 1.5 degrees in the UK-Australia trade deal.

 Thomas-Symonds prioritised steel exports in his first intervention, writing to International Trade Secretary Anne-Marie Trevelyan, urging her to negotiate with the United States to the section 232 steel tariffs imposed by President Donald Trump in 2018.
 A deal was eventually reached on 23 March 2022.

-In his first full interview, Nick Thomas-Symonds said that the British public had been promised a US-UK trade deal and that one should be delivered.
-When Prime Minister Liz Truss confirmed, on 20 September 2022, that there would be no US-UK trade negotiations in the short-to-medium term, Thomas-Symonds said: "The admission that there is no prospect of a trade deal with the USA is terrible news for the economy."
+In his first full interview, Thomas-Symonds said that the British public had been promised a US–UK trade deal and that one should be delivered.
+When Prime Minister Liz Truss confirmed, on 20 September 2022, that there would be no US–UK trade negotiations in the short-to-medium term, Thomas-Symonds said: "The admission that there is no prospect of a trade deal with the USA is terrible news for the economy."

 On 3 March 2022, following the Russian invasion of Ukraine, Nick Thomas-Symonds called on the UK to place a total ban on exporting luxury goods to Russia to target the "Mayfair lifestyle" enjoyed by President Putin and his inner circle.

-On 2 August 2022, Nick Thomas-Symonds was named as one of the 39 UK personalities banned from entering Russia.
+On 2 August 2022, Thomas-Symonds was named as one of the 39 UK personalities banned from entering Russia.

-On 28 January 2023, Nick Thomas-Symonds criticised the Conservative Government for failing to keep its manifesto promises on trade: "it's so frustrating of me to see the failure of the Government in trade.
+On 28 January 2023, Thomas-Symonds criticised the Conservative Government for failing to keep its manifesto promises on trade: "it's so frustrating of me to see the failure of the Government in trade.
 We've just passed the end of 2022.
 That was the point at which 80 per cent of our trade was meant to be covered by free-trade agreements according to the 2019 Conservative manifesto.

-Two days later, on 30 January 2023, Nick Thomas-Symonds hosted a Global Trade Reception where Labour hosted 100 ambassadors, diplomats and high commissioners - including from the US, Canada, France and Germany - as well as over 200 business leaders.
-At the event, Nick Thomas-Symonds declared that Labour was "pro-business, pro-trade and pro-worker".
+Two days later, on 30 January 2023, Thomas-Symonds hosted a Global Trade Reception where Labour hosted 100 ambassadors, diplomats and high commissioners – including from the US, Canada, France and Germany – as well as over 200 business leaders.
+At the event, Thomas-Symonds said that Labour was "pro-business, pro-trade and pro-worker".